home climbing areas field notesknowledgedisclaimercopyrightcontactdonate

 1. Belladona

 Description.
 Climb to La Brecha as if approaching Fitz Roy.
 Once in La Brecha, descend about 100 meters and then make a long southbound traverse until you are below Kakito.
 Climb a prominent crack system for about ten pitches, to reach a shoulder north of the summit.
-The summit is a compact block, which is apparently climbed by circumventing it on its east and south side.
+The summit is a compact block which has to be contoured around its east, south and west side to eventually come to a lone crack that gives access to the top.

 History.
 Kako attempted it in 1991 with Jorge Arias from the east side, but the couloir right of Poincenot proved to be too dangerous.

 Approach.
-Rio Blanco to Paso Superior to La Brecha.
+Laguna de los Tres to Paso Superior to La Brecha de los Italianos.

 Descent.
 Via the same route.